 Okay, okay, this is an off-the-wall topic for many people.
 Its raining (a good thing), and hot tea is right there at the top of my list after an hour’s vigorous exercise at the Fallbrook Community Center’s Fitness Fusion Class.
 Actually, a cuppa is often on my mind.
 In fact, whenever I hear someone mention tea, I crave it.
 Hot, with honey.
 If I’m sick, then honey and lemon.
 If I’m REALLY sick, then honey, lemon and a shot of whiskey.
 If I’m feeling low, honey and fat-free half-and-half.
 If I’m REALLY low, then honey and cream.
 (Rice milk can do the trick, too.)

 My sister and I used to brew up herbal teas when I was in my teens, reading about the medicinal value of each plant, according to this mint tea review mixing and matching can do wonders.
 I remember how Shephard’s Purse was particularly soothing.
 Since I never liked the taste of coffee (it makes me gag!), I took to black teas.
-A few years ago my dentist commented on how overly developed my jaw muscles were, and said that I probably ground my teeth when I slept.
+A few years ago my dentist commented on how overly developed my jaw muscles were, and said that I probably ground my teeth when I slept. that is when I consulted Daytona Beach periodontist.
 It turned out that the caffeine in my one or two cups of tea a day acted like an amplifier for the usual stress and worry that comes with being alive.
 Like an alcoholic in denial I boasted that I could do with or without caffeine.
 Any ol’ time.

 I went off caffeine and for several days had the jitters, was even crankier than normal, and went through withdrawl.
 From a twice-a-day cuppa habit!
 It worked.
 When the caffeine was flushed from my system, the clenching stopped, the grinding stopped, and I became more stable in my energy levels during the day.
 That two o’clock droop disappeared.
 That was about three years ago, and now if I have caffeine I can feel it speeding up my heart rate, prickling along the back of my neck, and making my jaws clench.
 Yes, I’m sensitive to drugs of any kind, so perhaps this isn’t the normal person’s reaction, but for some I think it’s significant.